 In July, Edward Ashford died following infection with the Progenitor virus caused by an accident orchestrated by Spencer.
 As a result, the Ashford family quickly fell behind in t-virus research under Alexander's leadership and the family's influence within Umbrella quickly declined.
 4

 On September 19, 1977, Marcus conducted a Progenitor virus administration experiment with leeches.
 After much selective breeding, he discovered that the virus favorably recombined within the leeches, creating a new strain capable of keeping a host alive in a clinically dead state.
-The leeches showed signs of rapid mutation and gained intellect and mimicry abilities as a result of infection, sparking a fascination with them in Marcus as a potential B.O.W. base organism.
+The leeches showed signs of rapid mutation and gained intellect and mimicry abilities as a result of infection, sparking a fascination with them in Marcus as a potential B.O.W. host.
 Leech DNA also harbored properties favorable to the development of a biological weapon, including genes for nerve regeneration and metabolic attributes that allow a leech to survive in the absence of oxygen and subsist on its own dead tissue.
 5

-On January 13, 1978, Marcus completed development of the t-virus through human testing that led to the creation of the human-based B.O.W.
+On January 13, 1978, Marcus completed development of the t-virus through human testing that led to the creation of the humanoid B.O.W.
 "Zombie", made possible through the properties within the leech DNA he had incorporated.
-He planned to perfect a B.O.W. and present it to Umbrella Headquarters in order to upstage Spencer, through which he could grasp more power and regain his status as an Umbrella founder and cement his position as the company's top scientist.
+He planned to perfect a B.O.W. and present it to Umbrella Headquarters in order to upstage Spencer, through which he could grasp more power, regain his status as an Umbrella founder and cement his position as the company's top scientist.
 However, Spencer ordered the only two people Marcus trusted to steal a sample of the new virus, his students William Birkin and Albert Wesker.

 On July 29, Spencer closed the training facility and promoted Wesker and Birkin as chief scientists in charge of the t-Virus Project in the Arklay Laboratory.
 Research on the virus progressed by leaps and bounds at the Arklay Laboratory while Marcus continued his own research in the abandoned training facility, during which time he created the frog-based Lurker, monkey-based Eliminator and hybrid insect-based Plague Crawler.